JeetMonk/fridge-recipe/README.md

 # Fridge and Recipe
-Fridge server with API functionalities to verify recipe, in addtion add or remove ingredients from fridge by API calls.
+Fridge server with API functionalities to verify recipe, in addition add or remove ingredients from fridge by API calls.

 ## manual guide